 Although Lew and Amiah have never met, Rachel Van Hill says Lew inspired Amiah’s every move.
 “I want him to know that he inspired Amiah,” she says.
 “Without him, and what he’s done, we wouldn’t have been able to do what Amiah is doing on her end.”
 Lew sends Amiah messages nearly every week to encourage and support her efforts.
 “It’s crazy to see such a small idea taking off,” Lew says.
 “I feel like I’m just an ordinary guy.
 But everyone is like, ‘You’re that lunch guy.'”

-Another person Lew inspired is Erik Anderson, founder and CEO of WestRiver Group in Kirkland, an international sports entertainment company.
+Another person Lew inspired is Erik Anderson, founder and CEO of WestRiver Group, an investment firm in Kirkland, and executive chairman of Topgolf, an international sports entertainment company.
 He wanted to get involved.
 “I had a real diverse, small class growing up,” says Anderson, who was raised in Spokane, moved to the west side of the state but serves on the board of Avista, the power company that services the Spokane region.
 “There were clearly kids who had more or less resources, so I developed some empathy.”
 He donated $3,525 to the Seattle campaign, $2,500 to Tacoma, $2,500 to Renton, and $1,503 to the Spokane campaign.
 “Sometimes things should just get better right away,” Anderson says.

 Now, Lew is aiming even higher.
 He wants to raise money to pay off the lunch debt for every school district in the state—more than 315 in all.
 As of the beginning of October, he’d raised nearly $32,000 of his audacious $650,000 goal.
 But even Lew, who spends several hours every night fundraising, knows full well that the money won’t address the underlying causes.
 “It’s a temporary solution to pay off these lunch debts as we go along,” says Lew, who assists low-income families in his day job.
 “It’s like a Band-Aid, and Band-Aids come off.”